Get in touch

 • What if I’m sick?
 Just let me know and I’ll send you some video clips to work with at home :-) We have fewer class absences and cancellations when everyone stays home when sick.

-• Another option would be masking if you feel energetic enough to dance but still have lingering respiratory symptoms.
+• Another option would be masking if you don’t feel that sick, but still have minor respiratory symptoms (e.g. the sniffles).
+Please do not attend class if you are still feeling sick.

 • Do I need to be thin/plump/athletic/flexible etc?
 No, there is no body type requirement, no gender requirement, no age requirement - this is a social dance for everyone, and it will look good on you!